edhamma/saints/saints.rst

 concentrated mind.
-It is said that the first three insights a meditator has are: 1) The mind is in a state of turmoil; 2) It seems impossible to stop or control this turmoil; 3) It has always been this way and we did not know it After these insights have been experienced, it is possible that deep concentration can develop.
+It is said that the first three insights a meditator has are: 1) The mind is in a state of turmoil; 2) It seems impossible to stop or control this turmoil; 3) It has always been this way and we did not know it.
+After these insights have been experienced, it is possible that deep concentration can develop.
 The mind becomes very clear, powerful and objects can be seen vividly.
 You can look at a tree and see it as you never have before.
 Instead of seeing the tree through a fog of